pingcap/docs-dm/en/glossary.md

 ### Shard DDL lock

 The shard DDL lock is the lock mechanism that coordinates the replication of shard DDL.
-Refer to [the implementation principles of merging and replicating data from sharded tables](feature-shard-merge.md#principles) for details.
+Refer to [the implementation principles of merging and replicating data from sharded tables in the pessimistic mode](feature-shard-merge-pessimistic.md#principles) for details.
 In the current documentation, the shard DDL lock is also referred to as the sharding DDL lock.

 ### Shard group

 A shard group is all the upstream sharded tables to be merged and replicated to the same table in the downstream.
 Two-level shard groups are used for implementation of TiDB DM.
-Refer to [the implementation principles of merging and replicating sharded tables](feature-shard-merge.md#principles) for details.
+Refer to [the implementation principles of merging and replicating data from sharded tables in the pessimistic mode](feature-shard-merge-pessimistic.md#principles) for details.
 In the current documentation, the shard group is also referred to as the sharding group.

 ### Subtask